This blog covers the top Google ranking factors that will drastically improve your search engine optimization (SEO) ranking:

-While quality videos will boost your chances on SERPs, low quality of content could fast become detrimental.
-Users’ dwell time will reduce, which will in turn affect your ranking.
+While quality videos will boost your chances on SERPs, low quality of content can become a deterrent very quickly.
+Users’ dwell time will reduce, which will, in turn, affect your ranking.
 So, you have to be very careful about the quality of the content you put up.
 You can ensure this by:

 - Placing videos on your website where it makes sense

-- Giving your videos some context with the written and visual content
+- Giving your videos some context with written and pictorial content

 - Making your videos informative